naumenko-sa/crg/README.md

 where N = number of projects in the current dir.
 5. `qsub ~/cre/cre.sh -v family=<project>,cleanup=1,make_report=0,type=wgs`

+## AnnotSV
+[AnnotSV](http://lbgi.fr/AnnotSV/) must be set up as apart of the local environment to generate family level reports.
+Users should set FeaturesOverlap and SVtoAnnOverlap to 50 in the configFile.
+Because these scripts group SV's which have a 50% recipricol overlap, annotation should follow a similar rule.

 ## Individual sample report columns:
 - CHR
 - POS